souzamonteiro/cnatool/paper/paper.md

 The project used good software engineering practices, valuing the reusability and maintenance of the code, since it is an open source project and contributions are expected to be made to its development.

 The tool presented similar results to the most used applications in complex and social network analysis, having also fulfilled the objective of its project: to offer an easy-to-use software, available from any device connected to the Internet.

-# Conflict of Interest

-We wish to confirm that there are no known conflicts of interest associated with this publication and there has been no significant financial support for this work that could have influenced its outcome.

 # Acknowledgements